Matthew Fisher (musician): Procol Harum

 Fisher joined Procol Harum at the start of 1967 though he kept touring with Sutch for a brief while.
 While all the band had experience in other groups, Fisher was the only one with formal music training.
 He recalls that "A Whiter Shade of Pale" was originally four verses and ten minutes long, with solos improvised in between by Fisher and Brooker.
 When it came to recording the song it was cut to two verses and it was decided that Fisher should do all the solos.

 Furthermore, he felt, after seeing the sheet music to "A Whiter Shade of Pale", that he deserved a co-composition credit for coming up with the well-known introduction and solo passages throughout the song.
 Brooker and Reid, who had composed the basic structure of the song before recruiting Fisher, refused.

 While "A Whiter Shade of Pale" was an immediate success, reaching number 1 in the UK charts for several weeks, Fisher doesn't recall the time as being a happy one for the band.
 Intending to be an underground band they were not accustomed to having a hit single, and he was unimpressed with the band's early gigs.

 The arrival of guitarist Robin Trower and drummer B.J.
 Wilson to Procol Harum in mid-1967 seemed to bring some stability to the band.
 Fisher's first official songwriting credit was for the instrumental "Repent Walpurgis" on the band's debut album, which was transformed by Trower playing a blues-influenced solo over the top of Fisher's classically influenced organ lines.
-Nevertheless, in response to his lack of co-writing credits (particularly over "A Whiter Shade of Pale"), being at odds with Brooker, Trower and Wilson (who had all grown up together in Southend on Sea and previously played in The Paramounts), and still suffering from the death of his father in 1965, Fisher wanted to leave Procol Harum.
+Nevertheless, in response to his lack of co-writing credits (particularly over "A Whiter Shade of Pale"), being at odds with Brooker, Trower and Wilson (who had all grown up together in Southend-on-Sea and previously played in The Paramounts), and still suffering from the death of his father in 1965, Fisher wanted to leave Procol Harum.
 Despite being talked out of it, he would continue to attempt to leave the band on several occasions over the next two and a half years until finally departing at the end of 1969.

 Although no longer involved directly in recording and touring, Fisher continued as a producer for the group.
 After Trower left in 1971 for a solo career, he briefly rejoined the band, with bandmate Chris Copping moving full-time onto bass.
-He was unhappy with the financial situation of the band, and with Trower's replacement, Dave Ball, and so left again, this time acrimoniously, to become a full-time producer for CBS.
+He was unhappy with the financial situation of the band, and with Trower's replacement, Dave Ball, and so he left again, this time acrimoniously, to become a full-time producer for CBS.